hyprwm/hyprpaper/README.md

 bind=SUPER,2,workspace,2  <-- Superkey + 2 switches to workspace 2
 bind=SUPER,2,exec,$w2     <-- SuperKey + 2 switches to wallpaper $w2 on DP-1 as defined in the variable

+bind=SUPER,3,workspace,3  <-- Superkey + 3 switches to workspace 3
+bind=SUPER,3,exec,$w3     <-- SuperKey + 3 switches to wallpaper $w3 on DP-1 as defined in the variable

 #... and so on
 ```